ArrichM/SoftwareEngineering/WebTS/README.md

+# Important Note:
+This code only runs using the gtrends package version 1.4.2 which is outdated.
+To install it, please run the following command and restart your R session:

+install.packages("https://cran.r-project.org/src/contrib/Archive/gtrendsR/gtrendsR_1.4.2.tar.gz", repos=NULL, type="source")

 Welcome to our Github repo!

 Here we publish our shiny web application to do simple forecasting of selected economic time series based on google trend data.
 For further info, please have a look a the documentation file.